lalluz/basic_user_API/README.md

+# Description

+This is a codechallenge I developed to build a basic user API using Python, Flask and Postgres.

 ## Installation

 I developed the application in a virtualenv with Python 3.6.7 and the dependencies listed in requirements.txt.

 To run the application locally:
+    Create a Postgres database wih name 'codechallenge', user 'codechallenge' and password 'secret_passsword'.
+Grant all privileges to this user.
+[This tutorial](https://www.techrepublic.com/blog/diy-it-guy/diy-a-postgresql-database-server-setup-anyone-can-handle/) explains it really well.
     Create a virtualenv in project root diretory:
     `virtualenv -p python3.6 venv_name`
     Activate it: